mpdigitals/lug-deploy-tracker-sfdc/README.md

 #### Configuration

-- `DeployConfiguration__c` — Hierarchical Custom Setting (used for operational state during execution and by the LWC)
+- `DeploySetup__c` — Hierarchical Custom Setting (used for operational state during execution and by the LWC)

 ---